mariinkys/clockode/README.md

 ## Notes

+Key features are:

+- Storage for all your 2FA and OTP tokens
+- Automatic TOTP code generation
+- Data is encrypted on your device
+- Cross-platform support
+- Backup and import functionality

+If you want to sync your vault you will have to do it yourself using tools like Syncthing...

 > [!WARNING]
-> The app is currently functional; however, there are a few things that I want to address before release, such as improving the code regarding vault/vault data handling...
-Additionally, as with any app that manages important data, please ensure you back up your data offsite regularly.
+> As with any app that manages important data, please ensure you back up your data offsite regularly.

 ## Installation
 ```